With the increasing use of Wi-Fi for text messaging, many are left wondering: can someone spy on my text messages through Wi-Fi?

 - Decentralized: Texts do not have a centralized service provider.
 They are sent peer-to-peer over available data connections.
 This service method is best for privacy.

-If you’re ever in doubt about whether your text is going to be sent over WiFi, follow these steps:
+If you’re ever in doubt about whether your text will be sent over Wi-Fi, follow these steps:

 - Go to Airplane Mode.